Category

 • Cash

-Set Earthquake Evacuation Plans and Shelter-in-Place Protocols
+Set Earthquake Evacuation and Shelter-in-Place Protocols

 One big mistake a lot of businesses make when setting up an emergency plan for earthquakes is to take an evacuation-first approach.
 In some cases, evacuations are not the best option as they could put otherwise safe individuals in the path of hazards.